-- Click the Update Now button.
-The router checks for the newest version of the database and downloads it. - 6.
-Click the Apply button.
-Your settings are saved.
+5. Click the Update Now button.

+The router checks for the newest version of the database and downloads it.

 Improve network connections with Universal Plug and Play

 Universal Plug and Play (UPnP) helps devices such as Internet appliances and computers access the network and connect to other devices as needed.
 UPnP devices can automatically discover the services from other registered UPnP devices on the network.